Step-by-step guide to creating a Backstage frontend plugin

 Execute the official CLI command from the repository root:

-Select frontend as the plugin type and provide a unique ID (e.g., my-dashboard).
+Provide a unique ID (e.g., my-dashboard) when prompted.
 The CLI generates a structured package under plugins/my-dashboard.

 Update plugins/my-dashboard/src/plugin.ts to export the default createPlugin instance: